scotow/forgoven/README.md

 - notify the user *Scotow* with [notigo](https://github.com/scotow/notigo) if he is disconnected with a *Stonk* item in his inventory/enderchest;
 - notify the user *lrdoz* on Discord if he is disconnected with a *Stonk* or an *Aspect of the Dragon* item in his inventory/enderchest;
 - notify the user *boinc* on Discord if he is disconnected with a *Stonk* or any *Minion* in his inventory/enderchest.
-- update channel topic (id 123456789012345678) with the the list of online players
+- update channel topic (id 123456789012345678) with the list of online players
+- send available pets in the village